RodrigoBertotti/flutter_group_chat_app_with_firebase/README.md

 - Optional: In case you prefer not deploying to web, go to `firebase.json` file and remove the `hosting` object
 - And finally, run `firebase deploy`, so the firestore security rules will be updated, cloud functions and indexes will be created.

-## Getting in touch

-Feel free to open a GitHub issue about:

-- :grey_question: questions

-- :bulb: suggestions

-- :ant: potential bugs

 ## License

 [MIT](LICENSE)